GlennColpaert/MSFTIoTWorkshop/README.md

 # Microsoft IoT Workshop
-Demo's and slides for the IoT Workshop of Microsoft June 2021

 The explosive growth of the “Internet of Things” is changing our world and today the Internet of Things knows almost as many applications as there are types of devices connected.